nelimalu/nelimalu.github.io/readme.md

 - [ ] make sending emails work
 - [ ] a tags on all things in experience summary
 - [ ] typing animation async on each line experience page on load
+- [ ] click on image sends you somewhere